thomyks/RWTH---Master-Project/README.md

-# Reordering Unstructured Fact-Checked Claims into Narratives
+# Reordering Unstructured Fact-Checked Claims into Narratives (Automated Narrative Detection)

 ## Project Overview
 Welcome to the repository for the "Reordering Unstructured Fact-Checked Claims into Narratives" initiative, also known as the Automated Narrative Discovery project.
 We aim to transform unstructured fact-checked claims into well-defined narratives using automated techniques.
 We aim to enable a deeper understanding of how disparate pieces of verified information can be woven into coherent stories, particularly within large datasets.